qawsedstation/mobile-deals-react-demo/README.md

-# React Demo Mobile Deals App - YEAR 2016
+# React Demo Mobile Deals App - YEAR 2016 (This code is made 4 Years Ago)
 This is a demonstration application and is using:

 1. Material Design